ftclausen/pom-maven-exclusions/README.md

-# Replication project for adding to maven pom
+# Gradle replication project for adding to maven pom

 ## Background

-We are migrating from the deprecated "maven" plugin to the "maven-publish" plugin.
+We are migrating from the deprecated Gradle "maven" plugin to the "maven-publish" plugin.
 The main impediment being we used to use `conf2ScopeMappings` to add dependencies and exclusions to the POM.
 The two issues are 1) the exclusions seem no longer available and 2) we can't add to the `test` Maven scope.

 ## POM example